World Boxing Association: Title reduction plan

 At light heavyweight, the removal of Interim champions meant Super champion Dmitry Bivol became sole champion.
 Former Interim champion Robin Krasniqi lost in a rematch to Dominic Boesel on 10 October 2021, with Boesel becoming #1 challenger for Bivol.
 Boesel fought #2 ranked Gilberto Ramirez in a final eliminator to determine the mandatory challenger on 14 May 2022, with Ramirez winning by knockout.
 Bivol Vs Ramirez was then ordered on 11 July, with Bivol winning via unanimous decision on 5 November.

 At cruiserweight, Super champion Arsen Goulamirian and Regular champion Ryad Merhy had been ordered to fight on 19 July 2022 (a rematch of their 2018 Interim title fight).
-Merhy instead pursued a fight with WBC champion Illunga Makabu, however, after concerns with making the cruiserweight limit, Makabu vs Merhy was called off on 8 August, and Merhy sent a formal letter to the WBA vacating his title 4 days later on 12 August, leaving Goulamirian as the sole champion.
+Merhy instead pursued a fight with WBC champion Ilunga Makabu, however, after concerns with making the cruiserweight limit, Makabu vs Merhy was called off on 8 August, and Merhy sent a formal letter to the WBA vacating his title 4 days later on 12 August, leaving Goulamirian as the sole champion.

 At heavyweight, Regular champion Trevor Bryan was ordered to face former Interim champion Daniel Dubois on 31 January 2022, with Dubois winning via KO on 11 June.
 Following this, Dubois was ordered to face Super champion Oleksandr Usyk on 12 December, with the fight taking place on 26 August 2023, where Usyk won via KO to become sole champion.

 In January 2024, the WBA once again began to sanction fights for the Interim and Regular titles in weight divisions which already had a sole WBA champion.
 In August 2024, David Morrell won the vacant Regular title at light heavyweight, before vacating his Regular super middleweight title.
 In April 2025, Jaron Ennis became the first fighter to be upgraded to Super champion since the ABC letter after he defeated Eimantas Stanionis, as the WBA sanctioned the Regular title for a fight between Ryan Garcia and Rolando Romero.
+In September 2025, WBA sanctioned a fight for the vacant Regular minimumweight title which was won by Ryūsei Matsumoto.